 But it’s not just backpackers and budget conscious nomads that come.
-On my last lunch visit – doubtless influenced by the stellar TA #1 rating – a flashy limousine with impenetrable mirror windows deposited a small party of Koreans who were dressed to the nines.
+On my last lunch visit to Restaurant & Cafe Tuan – doubtless influenced by the stellar TA high rating – a flashy limousine with impenetrable mirror windows deposited a small party of Koreans who were dressed to the nines.

-Although it was cheap, my fried rice with seafood was a monster that could have fed two.
+Although it is cheap at Restaurant & Cafe Tuan, my fried rice with seafood was a monster that could have fed two.
 It came quickly and was delicious as well as filling.
-Like Nhan’s Kitchen, everything was very fresh and playing it safe with nothing too spicy (although my dish was gently and aromatically laced with pepper).
+Everything was very fresh and playing it safe with nothing too spicy (although my dish was gently and aromatically laced with pepper).
 Additional chili of course is available in many forms on request.

 There were only two other tables occupied when I started lunch but 45 minutes later only one free table remained in a drastic transformation.
 Pizza and pasta were flowing as were local staples like Pho, Cau Lau and Mango Salad with Steamed Seafood.
 There was a general hum of contentment across the room and everyone was tucking in.
 It was also clear there were several regulars for whom Restaurant & Cafe Tuan is a home away from home.